Tips for filing your self-assessment tax return at the last minute

 Finally, remember that the internet and the phone are your friends.
 If you can't find the relevant paper statements, you may be able to get the info you need over the phone or online.

-Remember that you face an automatic £100 fine if you miss this evening's deadline.
+Remember that you face an automatic £100 fine if you miss the deadline.

-If you need help, try the HMRC Self-Assessment Online Demonstrator or call the Self Assessment Helpline on 0845 900 0444 (note that it's only open until 8pm this evening).
-Bear in mind that the phone lines are going to be very busy today, so call sooner rather than later if you can, and you'll need your Unique Taxpayer Reference (UTR) number to hand.
+If you need help, try the HMRC Self-Assessment Online Demonstrator or call the Self Assessment Helpline on 0845 900 0444 (note that it's only open until 8pm).
+Bear in mind that the phone lines are going to be very busy, so call sooner rather than later if you can.
+You'll need your Unique Taxpayer Reference (UTR) number to hand.